changepack/changepack/README.md

 ## Features

 * **Weekly summaries.** Each week, Changepack handpicks the most notable updates and emails you a release note.
 We leverage OpenAI’s [ChatGPT](https://openai.com/blog/chatgpt) to publish your content in seconds.
-* **Pull commits from GitHub.** You can link Changepack with your GitHub activity, making it easy to track progress.
-(GitLab coming soon!)
-* **Retrieve issues from Linear.** We connect to project management tools of your choice, allowing ChatGPT to stay informed about your current tasks.
-(Other tools coming soon.)
+* **Pull commits from GitHub and issues from Linear.** You can link Changepack with your GitHub activity, making it easy to track progress.
+We can also connect to project management tools like Linear, allowing ChatGPT to stay informed about your current tasks.
+(Support for other tools coming soon.)

 ## Use cases